 Everyone has needs specific to their immediate stage in life.
 Life as an elder in the community is no exception!
 Once you understand your loved one has such needs, you now must figure out how best to serve them.

-The following contains a list of types of senior care, each with their own description.
+The following contains a list of types of senior care services, each with their own description.
 If one of these seems to match the situation your loved one is in, consider researching more on the topic.

 In family provided care, the loved one either stays in their own home and their family helps them or they move in with their loved ones.
 In either case, the family becomes the primary caregivers.
 Sometimes, families will hire additional professional caregivers through an agency or as independent workers.
 They primarily fill in while the familial caregiver is either at work.

 This type of care works well for individuals who still live alone but require certain reminders and desire occasional social interaction.
 Virtual Companion care provides individuals with a tablet computer that helps monitor their safety and mood while also providing them with reminders and people to interact with over the internet.

 Also known as Adult Day Care, Adult Day Programs are best suited for individuals who may not be able to safely stay at home alone all day but do not require round-the-clock care.
 Adult Day programs offer away-from-home social activity, supervision, and care during regular work day hours.

 Commonly found in retirement communities, this type of care is best for senior individuals looking for a community of their peers to live in.
 Independent living residents enjoy a community built specifically for them where they can choose to live in apartment or condo complexes that offer recreational and social activities as well as other amenities.

 Assisted living works similar to independent living but is designed for individuals with more regular personal care needs.
 Residents may require personal care assistance with things like moving around, getting dressed, or regularly taking medications.